-- (B) meets one or more of the standards of an insurer or HMO considered to be in hazardous financial condition as described by or provided in [the] Insurance Code Chapter 404, 441, or 843 or rules adopted thereunder, including Chapter 8 of this title (relating to Hazardous Condition)(relating to Early Warning System for Insurers in Hazardous Condition) and §11.811 of this title (relating to Action under Insurance Code §843.157 and Insurance Code §843.461)[§11.810 of this title (relating to Hazardous Conditions for HMOs)]; or - (C) otherwise exhibits qualities of a troubled insurer or HMO. - (4) An insurer or HMO with direct written and assumed premiums, excluding premiums reinsured with the Federal Crop Insurance Corporation and the National Flood Insurance Program, of less than \$500 million may apply to the Commissioner [commissioner] for a waiver from the requirements of paragraphs (1), (2), (5), (6) and (8) (13)[(5) (12)] of this subsection based on hardship.
+(B) meets one or more of the standards of an insurer or HMO considered to be in hazardous financial condition as described by or provided in Insurance Code Chapter 404, 441, or 843 or rules adopted thereunder, including Chapter 8 of this title (relating to Hazardous Condition) and §11.811 of this title (relating to Action under Insurance Code §843.157 and Insurance Code §843.461); or

+(C) otherwise exhibits qualities of a troubled insurer or HMO.

+(4) An insurer or HMO with direct written and assumed premiums, excluding premiums reinsured with the Federal Crop Insurance Corporation and the National Flood Insurance Program, of less than \$500 million may apply to the Commissioner for a waiver from the requirements of paragraphs (1), (2), (5), (6) and (8) - (13) of this subsection based on hardship.
 The insurer or HMO shall file, with its annual statement filing, the approval of a waiver under this paragraph with the states in which it does business or is authorized to do business and with the National Association of Insurance Commissioners.
-If a state other than this state accepts electronic filing, the insurer or HMO shall file the approval in an electronic format acceptable to the National Association of Insurance Commissioners. - (5) In this subsection, direct written and assumed premiums for the preceding calendar year must [shall] be the combined total of direct premiums and assumed premiums from non-affiliates for the reporting entities. - (6) The audit committee is directly responsible for the appointment, compensation, and oversight of the work of any accountant, including the resolution of disagreements between the management of the insurer or HMO and the accountant regarding financial reporting, for the purpose of preparing or issuing the audited financial report or related work under [the] Insurance Code Chapter 401, Subchapter A, and this section.
-Each accountant shall report directly to the audit committee.
+If a state other than this state accepts electronic filing, the insurer or HMO shall file the approval in an electronic format acceptable to the National Association of Insurance Commissioners.